InterviewGateway/interview_preparation/readme.md

   may get you 9 marks, and the right answer alone may just earn you 1 mark.

-- You can choose to **take the test in our non-office hours** (weekend or stat holiday), but we are out of the office at that time, so we could only respond to your email in the next business day.
-If you don’t receive the test during the weekend, please contact HR Team (<Jeremy.Gregory@gatewaycasinos.ca>) and we may be able to re-arrange it accordingly.
+- **Do not use AI tool like ChatGPT.**

 ## FAQ

-- **Can a candidate use programming languages / tool not listed in the guidelines?** You must use Excel, R and SQL for the sections dedicated to those skills.
+- **Can a candidate use programming languages / tool not listed in the guidelines?** You must use R and SQL for the sections dedicated to those skills.
 However, you can use other programming languages in the other sections.

-- **Can a candidate use the Internet during the test?** Yes, but you can’t copy directly.
-If the plagiarism checker finds copied content in your work, you may be disqualified.
+- **Can a candidate use the Internet during the test?** Yes, but you can’t copy directly, and you are not allowed to use any AI tools.

 - **Can I reschedule the test?** Yes, please contact HR Team (<Jeremy.Gregory@gatewaycasinos.ca>) at least two business days before your scheduled test.
 We may not be able to accommodate last-minute changes, especially during non-office hours.
 Once the test is sent, we won’t reschedule it.
-Please also do NOT resubmit your response for the test invitation.